KennyPeanuts/CPOM_Flux/lab_notebook/analysis/leached_litter_sod_calc_22sept2015.md

 * sod = data frame with the raw winkler data (variable descriptions in "leached_litter_sod_data_metadata_DATE.md")

-* std = data frame with the variables for the winkler standardization (variable descriptions in "winkler_standardization_DATE.md")
+* std.DATE = data frame with the variables for the winkler standardization (variable descriptions in "winkler_standardization_DATE.md")

 * repl = the data frame with the raw winkler data for the replacement water (variable descriptions in "repl_water_DO_DATE.md")